damien-jomedia/Front_End_Best_Practice/dev/sass.md

 ## States

-States are classes that changes the behavior / look of another class, such as active, featured, shown, hidden, position, etc.
+States are classes that changes the behavior / look of another class, such as active, featured, shown, hidden, collapsed, pressed, position, etc.

 States should be prefixed by either:
 - **is-** for states affecting the current element only.